-- (A) Tthe past due benefits due the claimant; - (B) The past due benefits due any dependents. - (BC) ∓the total dollar amount withheld by the Commissioner out of these past due benefits to cover a potential award of attorneys fees in this court;- - (CĐ) ∓the dollar amount (if any) of fees the attorney was awarded, has sought, or intends to seek pursuant to 42 U.S.C. § 406(a) for services performed at the administrative level of review;. - (DE) ₩whether the attorney has knowledge of any other representative(s) who were awarded, sought, or will seek authorization for fees under 42 U.S.C. § 406(a);- - (EF) ∓the dollar amount of fees sought pursuant to 42 U.S.C. § 406(b);- - (FG) The dollar amount of court costs, fees, and/or expenses sought or already awarded under the Equal Access to Justice Act (28 U.S.C. § 2412);- - (H) The dollar amount, if different from that provided in compliance with subsection(b)(iii)(C), that is currently being withheld by the Commissioner to cover a potential award of attorney's fees in this Court. - (GI) Aan itemization of the services provided in judicial proceedings, specifying the hours worked, the work performed, and the attorney's hourly billing rate;. - (J) An itemization of the services provided in administrative proceedings and, if the attorney maintains time records for administrative work, a specification of the hours worked and the billing rate.
+- (A) The past due benefits due the claimant; - (B) The past due benefits due any dependents. - (BC) The total dollar amount withheld by the Commissioner out of these past due benefits to cover a potential award of attorneys fees in this court; - (CD) The dollar amount (if any) of fees the attorney was awarded, has sought, or intends to seek pursuant to 42 U.S.C. § 406(a) for services performed at the administrative level of review; - (DE) ₩whether the attorney has knowledge of any other representative(s) who were awarded, sought, or will seek authorization for fees under 42 U.S.C. § 406(a);- - (EF) The dollar amount of fees sought pursuant to 42 U.S.C. § 406(b); - (FG) The dollar amount of court costs, fees, and/or expenses sought or already awarded under the Equal Access to Justice Act (28 U.S.C. § 2412);- - (H) The dollar amount, if different from that provided in compliance with subsection(b)(iii)(C), that is currently being withheld by the Commissioner to cover a potential award of attorney's fees in this Court. - (Gt) Aan itemization of the services provided in judicial proceedings, specifying the hours worked, the work performed, and the attorney's hourly billing rate; - (J) An itemization of the services provided in administrative proceedings and, if the attorney maintains time records for administrative work, a specification of the hours worked and the billing rate.
 The itemization for administrative proceedings is an aid to the Court's assessment of the reasonableness of the fee yielded by the fee agreement. - (K) Whether counsel has represented the client in any other matter that involved the impairments in the disability claim.
-If so, indicate: - (1) whether the attorney has or may obtain an attorney fee from that matter and the amount or means of calculation; and matter were also used in the social security proceedings.
+If so, indicate: - (1) whether the attorney has or may obtain an attorney fee from that matter and the amount or means of calculation; and - (2) which medical evidence or reports prepared for or used in that matter were also used in the social security proceedings.